Is Fax Secure? How Faxing Compares to Email for Sensitive Documents

 What About Online Fax Services?

 Modern online fax services like FaxDrop do not use a physical phone line from your end.
-Instead, they accept your document over an encrypted HTTPS connection (the same encryption your bank uses), then transmit it to the recipient's fax machine via a carrier-grade telephony network.
+Instead, they accept your document through a web application, which then submits it to a fax carrier for transmission to the recipient's fax endpoint.

 The security of an online fax service depends on three things: how your document is transmitted to the service, how it is stored (if at all), and whether the provider will sign a Business Associate Agreement (BAA) for HIPAA compliance.